 Ear Piercing Aftercare

-Your ear may not think that it’s normal to have a piece of metal lodged in it, even though it was done under aseptic conditions, and with a sterile needle.
+Your was piercing was done under aseptic conditions, and with a sterile needle.
 Your body should immediately start clotting at the site of the wound, and use other mechanisms to help it heal.
 A mild degree of redness, swelling, and heat at the piercing are all normal.
 A normal piercing could be tender for a few days.
 The discomfort is most often noticed periodically.
 Ibuprofen is the drug of choice for people who can safely take it (ADVIL, or generic).
-It will relieve the discomfort, decrease swelling.
-Aspirin or Tylenol can be taken but aspirin can interfere with clotting and may make you bleed more…if that is a concern.
+It will relieve discomfort and decrease swelling.
+Tylenol can be taken but aspirin is not recommended as it can interfere with clotting and may make you bleed more…if that is a concern.
 ICE WILL HELP A LOT AND SHOULD BE PUT ON THE PIERCING AS SOON AS PRACTICAL--- like, when you get home!
 You can put ice on it as often as you want.
 A wound that is healing can become a little itchy.
 Don’t scratch at it.

 Please avoid the nasty habit of “playing with your piercing” ESPECIALLY WITH DIRTY HANDS

 It is fine to go swimming or to go in the ocean with a fresh piercing.
-Please clean the piercing with your aftercare solution afterwards.
-We recommend you stay out of contaminated water ( creeks /lakes ) or a public jacuzzi for a week or two.
+Please clean the piercing with your Studex solution afterwards.
+We recommend you stay out of contaminated water ( creeks /lakes ) and public Jacuzzis for a week or two.

 It may take up to a year or two for a piercing to fully heal to the point where you can leave the jewelry out for a few days and it won’t close up.
-If you decide that you no longer want the piercing, you can remove the jewelry.
-Continue to clean the wound for a few days and will probably leave a tiny scar if removed within the first few months.
+If you decide that you no longer want the piercing, you can remove the jewelry and continue to clean the wound for a few days.
+You may have a tiny scar if removed within the first few months.
 If left in longer, you may see a slightly more noticeable scar/dimple.

 NJ law requires us to describe the signs and symptoms of an infection, therefore: The signs or symptoms of an infection may include excessive soreness, abnormal swelling, redness or heat, accompanied by pus or a foul smelling odor coming from a wound.
-If you think you have an infection or a serious problem you should contact a physician.
-If you do not know who to call, Headlight Tattoo Inc. has a long term relationship with a licensed Physician who will agree to see you for a minimal fee.
+If you think you have an infection or a serious problem you should contact us and/or see a physician (at your own expense).

 Healthy living, a high-quality diet, and good hydration will promote healing.
 Remember……Don’t drink and drive, and be nice to dogs.